 Issues that have no start and end dates set are grouped under Unsorted issues.
 Quick filters and grouping settings are not applied to these issues.

 If you want to set deadlines using the chart, do the following:

 Use your mouse to select an appropriate time interval on the chart.

-In the window that appears, edit the field values for Start date and End date, and set the Deadline if necessary.
+In the window that appears, edit the field values for Start date, End date, and Deadline if necessary.

 You can also click the issue name and set deadlines using the issue card to the right.
 Refresh the page for changes to appear on the chart.